Dual D.N.P. and Certificate

 3.5-year part-time hybrid program

-The dual D.N.P. and certificate program allows students to earn a post-professional certificate and a doctorate concurrently with a minimum of 52 credits rather than the 60 credits necessary if the two plans of study were pursued separately.
-This program is offered hybrid with approximately 50% of instruction online and 50% delivered in-person.
+The dual D.N.P. and certificate program allows students to earn a post-professional certificate and a doctorate concurrently with a minimum of 52 credits rather than the 58 credits necessary if the two plans of study were pursued separately.
+This program is an option for nurses with an APRN certification.

 Students are eligible to take the nurse practitioner certification exam at the conclusion of their clinical rotations, two semesters prior to graduation, and be awarded the certificate.
 At the completion of the program, graduates earn their D.N.P.